What to Look for in a Prenatal Vitamin

 The Mayo Clinic notes that one possible exception is ginger, which has been shown to help with nausea and is safe for pregnancy.

 If you are considering taking any supplements, always talk with your healthcare provider first.
 And remember that supplementation—your prenatal vitamin included—should not replace a well-balanced diet full of healthy vegetables and fruits.

 Think of your prenatal vitamin like any medication—more isn’t necessarily better.
 Stick with the recommended daily dose unless your doctor advises a more significant boost or suggests additional supplements.

 If your doctor recommends a prescription prenatal, you can have the prescription sent straight to Alto, and we’ll hand-deliver it to your home for free.
-Plus, our pharmacists will only be a phone call, text message, or in-app chat away if questions come up.
+Plus, our pharmacists will only be a phone call or in-app message away if questions come up.
 You’ve likely got plenty on your mind right now, so allow us to handle all the details of your medication needs.